Graded semisimple algebras are symmetric: Graded division algebras

-\begin{remark} If ${\rm char}\; k=0$, the Corollary above applies to any finite dimensional division algebra.
-The same happens if ${\rm char}\; k=p>0$, provided that $k$ is a perfect field.
-This follows from a result of Albert which says that the Brauer group of a perfect field has no $p$-torsion, see the comment in \cite[Theorem 2.5]{fgg}. \end{remark}
+\begin{remark} {\rm (1) If ${\rm char}\, k=0$, the Corollary above applies to any finite dimensional division algebra.
+The same happens if ${\rm char}\, k=p>0$, provided that $k$ is a perfect field.
+This follows from a result of Albert which says that the Brauer group of a perfect field has no $p$-torsion, see the comment in \cite[Theorem 2.5]{fgg}.\\ (2) It is possible that $1\in [D,D]$ for certain finite dimensional division algebras $D$.
+One such example is a quaternion division algebra in characteristic 2.
+Let $k=\mathbb{F}_2(t)$ be the field of rational fractions in one indeterminate over the field with two elements.
+Then the 4-dimensional $k$-algebra $D$ with basis $\{ 1,u,v,w\}$, subject to relations